The music ministry exists to help all who worship at St. Joseph to grow as disciples of Christ, especially through music.

 The ability to read music notation is an essential skill for ringing musically as part of a handbell choir.
 If you don’t read music yet, playing in the handbell choir is a wonderful way to learn this skill at a gentle pace.

-This close-knit group of singers and instrumentalists (which actually includes more than five people!) plays a variety of styles of music, with accompaniment including piano, bass, acoustic and electric guitars, and percussion.
-Current and former members of the Quintet also sing and play popular music together around the Dexter area at parish festivals and community events as the group’s alter ego, “From Grace.”
+This close-knit group of singers and instrumentalists plays a variety of styles of music, with accompaniment including piano, bass, acoustic and electric guitars, and percussion.

-The quintet serves at three Masses a month all year, primarily at the 9:00 Sunday Mass.
+The praise band serves at three Masses a month all year, primarily at the 9:00 Sunday Mass.
 They also form the core accompaniment of all the Palm Sunday Masses.
 Rehearsal times vary from week to week, scheduled at the mutual convenience of members of the group.

 Because of the nature of the group and its limited size, participation is by audition, and at the discretion of the Director of Music Ministries and current members of the group.